rertyy/interpreters/README.md

-Slowly going through Crafting Interpreters https://craftinginterpreters.com/
+WIP Slowly going through Crafting Interpreters https://craftinginterpreters.com/

-WIP
+See notes.md for some reflections up to this Ch10